rtedpro-cpu/dockermox/lxc/main.md

 # LXC in dockermox
-lxcfs needs to be patched out, edit the file in container (/lib/systemd/system/lxcfs.service)
+The service lxcfs needs to be patched out, edit the file in container (/lib/systemd/system/lxcfs.service)

 And uncomment the line with "ConditionVirtualization"

-save it and "systemctl daemon-reload" then "systemctl restart lxcfs" \\inside container\\
+Save it and run "systemctl daemon-reload" then "systemctl restart lxcfs" \\inside container\\

-Make sure you already have vmbr0 networking or else it wont work.
+We assume you have VMBR0 networking already done and working.

+WARRING: For not everyone all you gotta do is edit the lxcfs and not use nesting in unprivileged container and it would work out of the box.
+ONLY PROCEED IF IT DIDNT WORK

 # Making a container
 Usually create the container in Proxmox VE and if you get a disk error while creating, you will need to execute "modprobe loop" in the host.
-After creating, edit the lxc container config (nano /var/lib/lxc/CTIDHERE/config)
+Make sure you also have assigned a ip address and gateway and finally DNS (example...
+192.168.2.2,192.168.2.1,1.1.1.1) After creating, edit the lxc container config (nano /var/lib/lxc/CTIDHERE/config)

 Remove any line with apparmor in it.